 - Malfunctioning blower: A defective motor or unbalanced fan may halt airflow over the evaporator coil.

-If your AC freezes up, call on the NATE-certified specialists at Peachtree Service Experts to take care of the issue.
+If your AC freezes up, call on the ACE-certified specialists at Peachtree Service Experts to take care of the issue.
 We have lots of experience helping homeowners troubleshoot their air conditioners, and we’re confident we can get things running again quickly.
 Contact us at 678-235-9699 to schedule air conditioning repair in Atlanta with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.